-Picking Up Stones is designed to be followed by dialogue.
-Each performance invites audiences into post-show discussion, allowing people with different backgrounds and political perspectives to speak, listen, and grapple together.
+Picking Up Stones is designed to be followed by a post-play discussion.
+Each performance invites audiences to a facilitated talk-back, allowing people with different backgrounds and political perspectives to speak, listen, and grapple together.
 The work has been presented in cultural centers, festivals, universities, and community spaces in the United States and abroad.

 At its core, the play is an act of moral witnessing.
 It asks what it means to stay human, intellectually honest, and ethically awake in a moment when certainty is rewarded, and complexity is often rejected.